BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Vic

 #### Companions never use burst fire
 Give any weapon to your companions, and never be burst in the back.
-(Well, unless you give them a machine gun which only has burst mode)
+(Well, unless you give them a machine gun which only has burst mode).

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.